spatialstatisticsupna/Confounding_article/README.md

  - [**Figures_and_Tables.R**](https://github.com/spatialstatisticsupna/Confounding_article/blob/master/R/Figures_and_Tables.R)

   This R script contains the necessary functions to reproduce all the figures and tables of the data analysis section of the present work.
-The fitted models with INLA and PQL can be download from [DataAnalysis_INLA.Rdata] and [DataAnalysis_PQL.Rdata], respectively.
+The fitted models with INLA and PQL can be download from